Negermusik: Nazi Germany

 At the time of the Weimar Republic during 1927, Ernst Krenek's opera of Jonny spielt auf (Jonny Plays) contained jazz musical performances that caused protests among some right-wing ethnic-nationalist groups in Germany at the time.
 In 1930, the American musician Henry Cowell wrote in the Melos journal that jazz interpreted a mixture of African-American and Jewish elements, stating that:

 The fundamentals of jazz are the syncopation and rhythmic accents of the Negro.
 Their modernization is the work of New York Jews ...
 So jazz is Negro music seen through the eyes of the Jews.

 Such views were readily picked up by the Nazis.
 Their criticisms have included "gratuitous use of syncopation" and "orgies of drums".
 More statements from the Nazis included such things as "artistic licentiousness" and "corruption seed in the musical expression" with "indecent dance forms".
 They went on to scrutinize all modern music of the 1930s as a "political weapon of the Jews".
 On 4 May 1930, Wilhelm Frick, the Reich's newly appointed Minister of the Interior and Education for Thuringia made a decree called "Against the Negro Culture – For Our German Heritage".

 In 1932 the national government under Franz von Papen pandered to the Nazis by banning all public performances by black musicians.
 After Adolf Hitler gained power in 1933, the Reich's Music Chamber was also created in that same year.
 This was then followed by a full legal ban on this music on October 12, 1935, across all German national radio.
 This ban was spearheaded by the German Reich's radio conductor, Eugen Hadamovsky, who purportedly stated:

-Mit dem heutigen Tag spreche ich ein endgültiges Verbot des Negerjazz für den gesamten Deutschen Rundfunk aus.
-(As of today, I decree a definitive ban on the negro jazz for the entire German Radio.).
+As of today, I decree a definitive ban on the negro jazz for the entire German Radio.

 In 1938, the Nazis organized the Entartete Musik (Degenerate music) public exhibition in Germany, mainly held in Düsseldorf.
 This exhibition included a poster displaying a cartoon caricature of an African-American male playing on a saxophone with the Star of David on his tuxedo lapel.
 The overall theme of the exhibition was defamation of contemporary American music as "Negro music" and as another Jewish 'plot' upon German culture.